+Note: GCCCD created – no CCLC template

 The Grossmont-Cuyamaca Community College District (District) Chancellor shall establish administrative procedures for dropping courses in accordance with Title 5, Section 55758.
 The Chancellor shall ensure that these procedures shall be published in detail in the Grossmont College and Cuyamaca College catalogs and posted on the District website.